YueLin301/yuelin301.github.io/_posts/2023-05-31-Information-Design.md

 - A concavification of $\hat{v}(\mu)$ is the smallest concave function everywhere greater than $\hat{v}(\mu)$. *(The red line in Figure 1 of 2011, 2019)*
   - The concavification of $\hat{v}(\mu)$ evaluated at $\mu_0$ equals $\max\set{y\mid(\mu_0, y)\in co(\hat{v})}$, where $co(\hat{v})$ denotes the convex hull of the graph of $\hat{v}$, i.e., the light blue region in Figure 1 of 2011.

-- A signaling scheme with more than two signals cannot improve the sender’s expected payoff. *(Kamenica 2019)*
+- In this case, a signaling scheme with more than two signals cannot improve the sender’s expected payoff. *(Kamenica 2019)*
-  - (?)
-I do not understand this.

 ### Corollaries and propositions